-Keep checking our Welcome Back page for updates on how using the library has changed and sign up to our newsletter for alerts on other ways to use our services.
+Keep checking our Coronavirus page for updates on how using the library has changed and sign up to our newsletter for alerts on other ways to use our services.

 After an independent review Nottingham City Libraries have been awarded a cabinet offices Customer Excellence Quality Mark.